inmanta/inmanta-core/docs/index.rst

 .. _index:

-Impera's documentation
+Inmanta's documentation
 ======================

-Impera is a configuration management tool for managing complex and large-scale distributed systems in an integrated manner.
+Inmanta is a configuration management tool for managing complex and large-scale distributed systems in an integrated manner.
 It is based on the `research of iMinds-DistriNet into configuration management
 <https://lirias.kuleuven.be/bitstream/123456789/453199/1/thesis.pdf>`_.
 The tool and companion
-configuration modules are available on the GitHub project site: https://github.com/impera-io.
+configuration modules are available on the GitHub project site: https://github.com/inmanta-io.

 The documentation is work in progress and should grow and improve considerably in a short time frame.